Substance abuse is the excessive and compulsive use of substances despite the impact of negative consequences.

 People with an addiction usually want no help, and a family member or friend is often the first to seek help.
 When speaking to a professional, they will inquire about the nature of the drug and duration and pattern of use, so take note of the user’s patterns.

 If the addict has accepted that he/she needs treatment, the withdrawal process will start.
 The withdrawal symptoms can be severe, and hospitalization or rehab may be necessary.
 Withdrawals at home can also be carefully monitored.
 The doctor will often provide support and refer you to a specialized addiction expert.
 It is important that they not return to the area where they used, because it encourages use again.

 Take a look at the substance abuse treatment centres page for more info on local clinics in South Africa.

 - Prescription Drugs

 Complete list here.

 Treatment of an addiction is difficult and often not successful.
 Sometimes severe withdrawal symptoms are overcome.
-Withdrawal will only work if the addict is motivated and supported by the right councillors, family, friends and helpers.
+Withdrawal will only work if the addict is motivated and supported by the right therapists, councillors, family, friends and helpers.
 With a support group of peers, the chance to overcome the addiction increases.